 Reasonable assurance is not required because point sources are not given less stringent wasteload allocations based on the assumption of future nonpoint source load reductions.
-However, DEM addresses reasonable assurances that stormwater runoff reductions will occur by providing information about past and current surveys, and past work in the watershed which point to a long term commitment to improving water quality.
-The report offers recommendations for future work needed in its implementation section (TMDL pp. 62-80).
+In addition, DEM addresses reasonable assurances that stormwater runoff reductions will occur by providing information about past and current surveys, and past work in the watershed which point to a long term commitment to improving water quality (TMDL p.
+39).